Deep vein thrombosis

-Deep vein thrombosis (DVT) is a blood clot that forms in the deep veins of the body, usually from the groin to the knee.
+(DVT) is a blood clot that forms in the deep veins of the body, usually in the legs.
 A potentially serious medical problem, DVTs can break off and travel to the lungs, causing life-threatening pulmonary embolisms (PE).
 Both conditions require immediate medical attention.

 An estimated 900,000 (1 to 2 per 1,000) Americans experience DVT/PE per year.
 Ten to 30 percent will die within one month of diagnosis and sudden death as the first symptom of PE occurs in 25 percent of people, according to the Centers for Disease Control and Prevention.

-A variety of factors can put you at risk for DVT such as a family history of blood clots, age over 60, prolonged immobility due to bed rest or long airplane or car trips, major surgery, obesity or pregnancy.
+A variety of factors can put you at risk for DVT such as a family history of blood clots, age over 60, prolonged immobility, major surgery, obesity, cancer, trauma and pregnancy.
 We may refer patients with these conditions to specialists with specific expertise in the treatment of blood clotting disorders.

 Signs & Symptoms | Screening & Diagnosis | Treatment Options

 Signs and Symptoms

 While half of people with a DVT exhibit no symptoms, some of the most common signs of a blood clot include:

 - Swelling of the leg or along a vein in the leg